codeFarmerJack/AEB_KPI_Project/README.md

 disp('Environment initialized.
 All subfolders added to MATLAB path.');

 %% Create AEB Processor
-% Instantiate the AEBProcessor class, which orchestrates the pipeline. processor = AEBProcessor();
+% Instantiate the AEBPipeline class, which orchestrates the pipeline. processor = AEBPipeline();
-disp('AEBProcessor instantiated with configuration:');
+disp('AEBPipeline instantiated with configuration:');
 disp(processor.config);

 %% Run the Pipeline